 I thought I was in menopause because I haven't had a period in three years.
-But then last month, I suddenly got my period again.
-What's up?
+But last month, I got my period again.
 I'm 50 years old.
+What could be happening?

-Menopause is the end of menstruation.
-In clinical terms, you reach menopause when you haven't had a period for 12 months.
+Menopause marks the end of having periods and being able to get pregnant.
+You may reach menopause when you haven't had a period for 12 months.

-- Thinning of the tissues lining the uterus (endometrial atrophy) or vagina (vaginal atrophy)
+- Thinning of the tissues that line the uterus or vagina.

-- Bleeding from the urinary tract or rectum
+- Bleeding from nearby body parts, such as the urinary tract or rectum.

-The cause of your bleeding may be entirely harmless.
-However, postmenopausal bleeding could result from something serious, so it's important to see your doctor promptly.
+The cause of your bleeding may be harmless.
+Or it could be due to something serious.
+That's why it's important to see your gynecologist or other care provider for a check-up as soon as possible.

 ErrorEmail field is required